DEGIRO costs for ETFs clearly explained

 • 🇮🇹 DEGIRO.it: no fee for the MTA Italian exchange.

-Each country-specific DEGIRO charges different fees if you wish to transfer your assets from another broker to DEGIRO:
+DEGIRO doesn't charge any fees if you wish to transfer your assets from another broker to DEGIRO.

 Outgoing transfer costs

-Just like for incoming transfers, each country-specific DEGIRO charges different fees from transferring your assets to another broker:
+The country-specific DEGIROs charge different fees to transfer your assets to another broker:

 Taxes